-The paper re-expresses and complements arguments against the normative validity of expected utility theory in Robin Pope (1983, 1991a, 1991b, 1985, 1995, 2000, 2001, 2005, 2006, 2007).
-The objections concern the neglect of the evolving stages of knowledge ahead (stages of what the future will bring) when such evolution is fundamental to an experience of risk.
-This neglect entails a disregard of emotional and financial effects on well-being before a particular risk is resolved.
+The paper re-expresses arguments against the normative validity of expected utility theory in Robin Pope (1983, 1991a, 1991b, 1985, 1995, 2000, 2001, 2005, 2006, 2007).
+These concern the neglect of the evolving stages of knowledge ahead (stages of what the future will bring).
+Such evolution is fundamental to an experience of risk, yet not consistently incorporated even in axiomatised temporal versions of expected utility.
+Its neglect entails a disregard of emotional and financial effects on well-being before a particular risk is resolved.